William Lee (valet)

 William Lee (c.
-1750 – 1810) was an American slave and personal assistant of George Washington.
+1750 – 1810) was an enslaved American man and personal assistant of George Washington.
 He was the only one of Washington's slaves who was freed immediately by Washington's will.
 With his service by Washington's side throughout the American Revolutionary War and occasional depiction next to Washington in paintings, Lee was one of the most publicized African Americans of his time.

 Early life

 The man holding the horse in John Trumbull's George Washington, painted in London in 1780, possibly represents Lee and was painted from memory five years after Trumbull served on Washington's staff.

 A French engraving, circa 1780, showing General Washington holding the Declaration of Independence.
 The black man with the horse is not identified but may represent Lee.

 Born c.
 1750, Lee was purchased on May 27, 1768, when he was just a teenager, by George Washington, as described in Washington's account book as Mulatto Will, from the estate of the late Colonel John Lee of Westmoreland County, Virginia for sixty-one pounds and fifteen shillings.
-William kept the surname "Lee" from his previous owner.
-Also purchased at the time was William's brother Frank as well as two other slaves.
+William kept the surname "Lee" from his previous enslaver.
+Also purchased at the time was William's brother Frank as well as two other people.
 Washington paid high prices for William and Frank, as they were to be household slaves, rather than field slaves.
 William and Frank were often chosen to serve as domestic servants.
 Frank became Washington's butler at Mount Vernon, and William served in a variety of roles, including Washington's valet or manservant.
 As the valet, Lee performed chores such as brushing Washington's long hair and tying it behind his head.

 Huntsman

-Washington was a frequent fox hunter, and Lee became his huntsman and was in charge of the dogs, a role that required expert horsemanship and blowing horn calls, or signals, on a hunting horn.
+Washington was a frequent fox hunter, and Lee became his huntsman and was in charge of the hounds, a role that required expert horsemanship and blowing horn calls, or signals, on a hunting horn.
 In his memoirs, Washington's step-grandson, George Washington Parke Custis, described Lee during a hunt:Will, the huntsman, better known in Revolutionary lore as Billy, rode a horse called Chinkling, a surprising leaper, and made very much like its rider, low, but sturdy, and of great bone and muscle.
 Will had but one order, which was to keep with the hounds; and, mounted on Chinkling, a French horn at his back, throwing himself almost at length on the animal, with his spur in flank, this fearless horseman would rush, at full speed, through brake or tangled wood, in a style at which modern huntsmen would stand aghast.The hunting horn aspect of William Lee's life and other Huntsmen of African and Creole descent are largely undocumented, but they are acknowledged as "exploited for the benefit of their indentures and enslavers."